zeroknowledgediscovery/zedwiki/notes/Vision.md

 # Vision

-3. I am interested in getting actionable knowledge from data, particualrly in domains where the underlying physics, biology or pathlobiology might not be completely known yet.
-For example, predicting case counts in a pandemic, or predicting future mutations and emergence of new pathogens, forecasting crime in cities, and estimating future risk fo complex diseases.
+3. I am interested in getting actionable knowledge from data, particularly in domains where the underlying physics, biology or pathlobiology might not be completely understood yet.
+Examples might be: predicting case counts in a pandemic, or predicting future mutations and emergence of new pathogens, forecasting when and where for crime in cities, estimating future risk fo complex diseases.

-6. I am interested in going from complex datasets to actionable insights, that help clinical decisions, accelerates cience and distill new theory.
+6. I am interested in getting actionable insights in complex systems, that help clinical decisions, accelerate science and distill new theory.

 # Journey

-7. In the journey so far, I have identified an developed three core ideas or building blocks or algorithmic principles, that then spawn solutions to diverse problems.
+7. In the journey so far, I have identified/developed **three** core ideas or building blocks or algorithmic principles, that then spawn solutions to diverse problems.
 With significant funding I have procured, I have an dma pursuing these diurection that I am going to talk about in a moment.

 8. Briefly these three distinct building bloack s are a new approach to EHR analytics, the Q-Net framework, and fundamentally new approaches to stochastic time series modeling.